 THE PENTOSE PHOSPHATE PATHWAY FORMS NADPH & RIBOSE PHOSPHATE

 The pentose phosphate pathway (hexose monophosphate shunt, Figure 20–1) is a more complex pathway than glycolysis (see Chapter 17).
 Three molecules of glucose-6-phosphate give rise to three molecules of CO2 and three 5-carbon sugars.
 These are rearranged to regenerate two molecules of glucose-6-phosphate and one molecule of the glycolytic intermediate, glyceraldehyde-3-phosphate.
 Since two molecules of glyceraldehyde-3-phosphate can regenerate glucose-6-phosphate, the pathway can account for the complete oxidation of glucose.

 Flow chart of pentose phosphate pathway and its connections with the pathway of glycolysis.
 The full pathway, as indicated, consists of three interconnected cycles in which glucose-6-phosphate is both substrate and end product.
-The reactions above the broken line are nonreversible, whereas all reactions under that line are freely reversible ...
+The reactions above the broken line are nonreversible, whereas all reactions under that line ...